DiscoveringGodot/1_First_Steps/README.md

 # Discovering Godot - The Game Engine You've Been Waiting For
 ## Section 1 - First Steps
 This is GameDev.tv's guide to the free and open source Godot game engine.
-Learn the free to use, free to modify, free to create engine with one of the most successful online game develeopment educational groups out there.
+Learn the free to use, free to modify, free to create engine with one of the most successful online game development educational groups out there.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.